Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Vilímek's Führer durch Prag und die Ausstellung, 1891

-Pankrác is introduced already by pubkeeper Palivec in the first chapter, but here he obviously refers to Věznice Pankrác.
-This is also the case in [I.3] where the unfortunate lathe operator who broke into Podolský kostelík was imprisoned and later died.
+is introduced by pubkeeper Palivec in the first chapter, but here he obviously refers to Věznice Pankrác.
+This is also the case in [I.3], where the unfortunate lathe operator who broke into Podolský kostelík was imprisoned and later died.

 The place itself is introduced through the popular song "Na Pankráci" when the author and his entourage enter Kuklík.